osplanning-data-standards/GTFS-PLUS/files/routes_ft.md

 Optional Attributes	| Description
 ----------			| -------------
-`fare_class`		| A string that uniquely defines an agency and service type that has a uniform fare structure since multiple fare structures could exist within a single agency.
-Examples for Sound Transit could be `st_light_rail`, `st_commuter_rail`, or `st_bus`.
 `proof_of_payment`	| A boolean value indicating if the route has fare enforcement through random inspection (true) or if the driver oversees payment (false).